 Chinese New Year, also called Lunar New Year, Spring Festival is an annual 15-day festival in China and Chinese communities around the world that begins with the new moon that occurs sometime between January 21 and February 20 according to Western calendars.
 Festivities last until the following full moon.
-Chinese New Year occurs on Saturday February 10, 2024, in many of the countries that celebrate it.
-2024 is the Year of the Dragon.
+Chinese New Year occurs on Wednesday Janruary 29, 2025, in many of the countries that celebrate it.
+2025 is the Year of the Wood Snake.

 The holiday is sometimes called the Lunar New Year because the dates of celebration follow the phases of the moon.
 Since the mid-1990s people in China have been given seven consecutive days off work during the Chinese New Year.
 This week of relaxation has been designated Spring Festival, a term that is sometimes used to refer to the Chinese New Year in general.